 - 1. The examiner determines the result (= mark) of the final examination or thesis as soon as possible, but at the latest within ten working days (VU) / fifteen working days (UvA).
 The results of centrally scheduled interim examinations must be determined at the latest within ten working days.
-The examiner and programme secretariat will then immediately ensure that the marks are registered and also ensures that the student is immediately notified of the mark, taking due account of the applicable confidentiality standards. - 2.
+The examiner and programme secretariat will ensure that the marks are registered and also ensures that the student is immediately notified of the mark, taking due account of the applicable confidentiality standards. - 2.
 If, as a result of exceptional circumstances, the examiner is likely to exceed the deadline, he or she must inform the Examinations Board, stating reasons.
-If the Examinations Board approves the delay of maximum five working days the Board will then ensure that the students are informed of the new deadline.

-- 3. The examiner determines the result (= mark) of an oral examination as soon as the examination has finished and informs the student accordingly.
+If the Examinations Board approves the delay of maximum five working days the Board will then ensure that the students are informed of the new deadline. - 3.
+The examiner determines the result (= mark) of an oral examination as soon as the examination has finished and informs the student accordingly.
 The third sentence of the first paragraph applies. - 4.
 In the case of alternative forms of oral or written examinations, the Examinations Board determines in advance how and by what deadline the student will be informed of the results. - 5.
 Together with the result of an examination, the student's attention will also be drawn to their right to inspect the assessed work and have a post-examination discussion as stipulated in Articles 4.9 and 4.10, as well as his/her option to appeal to the Examinations Appeals Board (Cobex) VU. - 6.
-A student may lodge an appeal against the way in which the result was reached with the Examinations Appeals Board within six weeks of the announcement of the result. - 7.
-In the event that the Examinations Board ascertains that a student has committed fraud, it is entitled to take measures against the student.
+A student may lodge an appeal against the way in which the result was reached with the Examinations Appeals Board within six weeks of the announcement of the result.
+In possible cases of re-evaluation through the examiner, the deadline for submitting an appeal will not be extended. - 7.
+In the event that the Examinations Board ascertains that a student has committed fraud, it is entitled to take measures against the student. - 8.
+The procedures and guidelines for marking and awarding results in interim and other examinations are described in the Rules and Guidelines for the Examinations Board as laid down in Section 7.12, paragraph 4 of the WHW.